Samothrace temple complex: Description of the sanctuary

 A winding path descends towards the main terrace, between two brooks, where the main monuments to the cult can be found.
 A large tholos, the Arsinoëion, or Arsinoë Rotunda (site plan number 15), the largest covered round space in the ancient Greek world (20 m in diameter), may have served to welcome the theoroi, sacred ambassadors delegated by cities and associations to attend the great festivals at the sanctuary.
 The decoration of rosettes and garlanded bull's heads leads some to believe that sacrifices may have also taken place here.
 The rotunda was built on an older building of which only the foundation has remained.
 The Arlington Massachusetts Reservoir, a 2,000,000 gallon water tank, is based on one of the reconstructions of the rotunda.

 Right at the opening of the path leading to the sanctuary, one finds the largest building, the Building of the Dancer's Frieze (site plan number 14), sometimes called the Temenos, as it corresponds to a monumental enclosure marking a much older sacrificial area.
-There is a great deal of variance in reconstructed plans for this portion of the site (compare for example the different editions of Lehman's archeological guide — the plan used in this article reflects the 4th edition).
+There is a great deal of variance in reconstructed plans for this portion of the site (compare for example the different editions of Lehman's archeological guide – the plan used in this article reflects the 4th edition).
 It is in essence a simple court preceded by an ionic propylaeum decorated with the well-known dancer's frieze (photo below).
 The celebrated architect Scopas may have been the designer.

 The most important building of the cult, the epopteion, is located to the south of the Temenos.
 This building bears the inscription of Hieron (site plan number 13).
 It is not known who dedicated this building, but given the magnificence was likely a royal.
 It is some type of temple, but there is no peripteros (surround of columns) and only a single prostyle (partly restored – see photo above).
 The architectural ornamentation of the facade is noteworthy for its elegance.
 The interior boasts the largest unsupported span in the ancient Greek world – 11 metres.
-The south end of this building is an apse (fr: abside inscrite), which constitutes the most sacred portion.
+The south end of this building is an apse, which constitutes the most sacred portion.
 This apse may represent, according to R. Ginouvès, a grotto for conducting chthonic rituals.
 The main altar, and the building for displaying votive offerings, are located to the west of the Hieron (site plan numbers 11 & 12).